FuelLabs/sway-libs/README.md

 ```

 > **NOTE:**
-> Be sure to set the tag as the most recent release.
+> Be sure to set the tag to the latest release.

 You may then import your desired library in your Sway Smart Contract as so: